 AAG HECM Reverse Mortgage Is Still A Pig In A Poke

-AAG HECM Reverse Mortgage Is Easy Upfront—Hell To Pay Later
+A Reverse Mortgage For Dummies Is Easy Upfront, But Hell To Pay Later!

-AAG doesn’t use the term reverse mortgage liberally anymore, however they still tout U.S. seniors can stay in their homes without any monthly loan payments.
+AAG doesn’t use the term reverse mortgage liberally anymore, however they still tout U.S. seniors can stay in their homes without payments.

 I ask you, as a senior with a paid off mortgage and a house full of equity, why would you want to “borrow the equity,” which is already YOUR money?